 The first of many rock operas by Mr. Knott.
 This album is a classic.
 Heavy music with a heavy message (presented with plenty of irony and humor).
 This was pre-grunge explosion music influenced by the Red Hot Chili Peppers and other Seattle pioneers.
 The “story” told on this opera closely follows real life events within Michael Knott’s church at the time.
 Due to problems with Blonde Vinyl’s distributor going under, this album was also fairly hard to find for quite a while (now available digitally online).

 In 2020, Lost in Ohio Records ran a successful Kickstarter campaign to re-issue a remastered version of The Grape Prophet on CD, Vinyl, and Digital.
-This version will have new paintings by Knott, as well as a bonus ep of new recordings of four songs from the album with a string quartet accompaniment.
+This version has new paintings by Knott, as well as a bonus ep of new recordings of four songs from the album with a string quartet accompaniment.

 This is the story of Ellis, an orange picker from the groves of Southern California.
 Ellis worked for Colonel Peckesen, the orchard boss, and was instructed to oversee all of the hired hands for the Colonel.
 One day, early in the morning, as Ellis was picking oranges before the hired hands were to awake, the Colonel climbed up the ladder Ellis was picking from and handed him a letter.
 The letter stated: “We the pickers have heard the call of the Grape Prophet and have chosen to leave the orchards and work on the grapevines up north.”
 After much coaxing by Colonel Peckesen, Ellis decides to travel to the grapevines to find out more of this Grape Prophet in hopes of returning with the hired hands before the orange crop spoils.